WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE/custom.md

 continuous ongoing support.
 If possible, please identify foundations or other support organizations that can help with long-running projects.

-### Describe the continuous integration (CI) system in use or desired for this project.
+### Describe / Name the continuous integration (CI) system for this project.

-Are you testing every check-in on arm64?
-(Would you like to?)
-If so, share a public URL of a CI dashboard.
+Will these machines be exclusively used for CI purposes?

-Are you using a hosted CI system for some or all of your existing testing?
+Please share a public URL of the CI dashboard (if applicable).

 ### Please state your contributions to the open source community and any other relevant initiatives.